Open-Source-Drilling-Community/Field/Model/README.md

 ## Notes and Conventions

 - Serialization: Types are designed for System.Text.Json.
 Default constructors exist for JSON compatibility.
 - Persistence: Managers serialize full objects into SQLite text columns as JSON, alongside selected scalar columns for querying.
+Field assignments, delineation lines, and calculated boundaries are persisted as part of the serialized Field object.
 - History backup: `UsageStatisticsField` writes to `../home/history.json` every few minutes.
 Ensure the `home` directory exists with write permissions in the Service runtime context.

 ## Building